Taught and assessed online

 You do not need a local tutor for Module 2 teaching assessments

-Online for the first 24 weeks & mode of work
+Online for 24 weeks & mode of work

 During the course, candidates must: